Mike Groh: Return to Alabama

 On February 7, 2011, it was announced he had been given the job of wide receivers coach at the University of Alabama.

 Chicago Bears

 On February 21, 2013, it was announced that Groh was hired by the Chicago Bears as wide receivers coach.

 Los Angeles Rams

 On January 25, 2016, the Los Angeles Rams announced they had hired Groh as their new passing game coordinator and wide receivers coach.

 Philadelphia Eagles

 On January 21, 2017, Groh was hired by the Philadelphia Eagles as their wide receivers coach under head coach Doug Pederson.
+In his first season with the Eagles, he won Super Bowl LII against the New England Patriots.
+One of the Eagles' touchdowns in the game came on a trick play called the Philly Special, which Groh had learned during his time in Chicago before introducing it to Pederson.

-After the 2017 season when the Eagles won Super Bowl LII against the New England Patriots, Frank Reich was hired as head coach of the Indianapolis Colts, and Groh was promoted to offensive coordinator to Pederson.
+After the Super Bowl, Frank Reich was hired as head coach of the Indianapolis Colts, and Groh was promoted to offensive coordinator.
 Groh was fired from the Eagles on January 9, 2020, after they fell to the Seattle Seahawks in the Wild Card Round of the NFL Playoffs.